 Do you have hourly employees?

-TimeWorksPlus paired with a biometric clock is ideal for industries with hourly employees—construction, hospitality, healthcare, food and beverage, retail, and education.
+WorkforceHub paired with a biometric clock is ideal for industries with hourly employees—construction, hospitality, healthcare, food and beverage, retail, and education.

 The payroll manager doesn’t have to do manual data entry.
 Everyone meets their deadlines and the employees get their checks on time.

 Chapter 4.
-How to Avoid The Top 6 Payroll Mistakes
+How to Avoid the Top 6 Payroll Mistakes

-With something as complex and multi-faceted as payroll, there are endless ways to mess it up.
+Clearly, with something as complex and multi-faceted as payroll, there are endless ways to mess it up.
 We’ve organized them into six categories:

 - Human Error